 A garbage disposal, a dishwasher, and a home stereo system are more features that can make life easier for your family or attract future buyers’ attention.
 Find ways to make your home distinctive with the addition of helpful services that other homes might not have.

 Take Care of Needed Repairs.

 Evaluate any broken or poorly-functioning aspects of your home.
 Do the windows rattle?
 Is the faucet dripping?
 Does the air conditioner need maintenance?
-Complete all the DIY tasks you can handle on your own.
+Builder Create recommends that you complete all the DIY tasks you can handle on your own.
 Schedule professional inspections for areas that you are unequipped to manage.
 Hammer down the loose step, paint the peeling front door, and replace the broken floor tiles.
 Replace missing roof tiles and have the gutters cleaned and repaired if needed.
 Clean out the chimney, ensuring the chimney cap is intact.
 With minimal time and cost, you can immediately improve your home in several key ways that will improve safety and its appearance.

 Add Helpful Updates.

 If your home is starting to show its age, or if you have lived in it for several years, it may be time to implement aesthetic or functional updates.
 Maybe your basement stairs need a sturdier handrail.
 Your chipped bathtub can be re-glazed or replaced.
 Wood kitchen cupboards could be refaced or refinished.
 Rusty window screens might need to be replaced.
 Worn-out weather strips on the doors and windows can be removed to make way for new ones.
 Paint dull-looking rooms or walls with embedded stains.
 Waterproof the basement after removing any signs of mold.
 Outside, upgrade your landscaping with fresh mulch and healthy seasonal plants.
 Trim shrubs and hedges.
 Repair damaged fencing and add decorative elements like hanging flowerpots or climbing vines.